osowatzke/ECE_574A_Assignment2/README.md

 Then, navigate to the build directory, by running `cd build`.

+Once you are in the build directory, type ctrl+shift+p to open the Command Pallete.
+Once the Command Pallete is open, select "CMake: Configure".

-From the build directory, run the following command to configure the cmake project `cmake ..`
+Then from the build directory, run the following command to configure the cmake project `cmake ..`

 Finally, run `cmake --build .` to compile.